nixworks/public/news/2016/10/13/index.md

 ##### Hurricane Matthew
 ### [The death toll in North Carolina rises to 22 as flood waters continue to rise.
 Governor Pat McCrory says places that had a foot of water in the morning, were under 12 feet of water. ](/news/2016/10/13/the-death-toll-in-north-carolina-rises-to-22-as-flood-waters-continue-to-rise-governor-pat-mccrory-says-places-that-had-a-foot-of-water-in.md)
-_Context: Hurricane Matthew, Governor, North Carolina, Pat McCrory_
+_Context: Pat McCrory, Governor, Hurricane Matthew, North Carolina_

 ##### Kelowna, BC
 ### [A plane crash near Kelowna, BC, kills Canadian politician and former Premier of Alberta Jim Prentice along with three others. ](/news/2016/10/13/a-plane-crash-near-kelowna-bc-kills-canadian-politician-and-former-premier-of-alberta-jim-prentice-along-with-three-others.md)